Note: This tutorial assumes you already cloned the

 git repositories for running Example 1.

 The third example shows how plexe can be used to implement a maneuver.
 In this case we show a simple example where a platoon of four cars is travelling on the freeway while a fifth requests the leader to join at the tail.
-Figures 1 and 2 show the state machines of the application layer protocol governing the maneuver for the leader and the joining vehicle.
-The leading and joining vehicles start from the LEADING and IDLE states respectively.
-The joiner requests the leader to join the platoon with the send_req primitive, and moves to the WAIT REPLY state.
-The leader answers with the join_req primitive, which relays information about the platoon (lane, join position, etc.), and moves to the WAIT POSITION state.
+The maneuver is very simple and does not consider corner cases, e.g., failures.
+It is just provided to the user as an example to build upon.
+The joiner requests the leader to join the platoon and waits for a reply from the leader.
+The leader approves the join maneuver, replies with a message including information about the platoon (lane, join position, etc.), and waits for the joiner to become closer.
 The joiner uses such data to come close to the tail of the platoon, moving into the join position.
 Once in position, i.e., at a negotiated distance from the last car of the platoon, the joiner notifies the leader that it is able to join.
 The leader sends back a confirmation and the joiner switches to CACC, closing its gap to the predecessor to the platoon inter-car distance.
-At the end of the procedure, the leader switches back to the LEADING state, while the joiner to FOLLOW.

 If you want to see the join maneuver, run the simulations removing the

 When the simulation terminates, plot the graphs.

 As for the first example, move into the